 The proposed legislation would restore the minimum full-retirement age to 52, as it had been prior to 1989.1 By eliminating full retirement at age 48, the bill would standardize SHPRS minimum retirement age requirements with the other law enforcement systems (Ohio Police and Fire (OP&F) and Ohio Public Employees Retirement System's Law Enforcement Division (PERS-LE)).
-OP&F and PERS-LE likewise eliminated full retirement at age 48 under 2012's pension reform; therefore the recent ORSC approved trend is to move full-retirement up from age 48 for the uniformed services.
-OP&F and PERS-LE, similar to the draft bill, provided that the changes apply to members hired after the effective date of the proposed bill.
+OP&F and PERS-LE likewise eliminated full retirement at age 48 under 2012's pension reform; therefore, the recent ORSC approved trend is to move full-retirement up from age 48 for the uniformed services.
+Similarly, OP&F and PERS-LE provided that some of pension reform applied to members hired after the effective date of the bill.